 A synchronized clock system solved that situation in a hurry.
 Miller-Dwan installed 35 clocks in the Operating Rooms and another 85 clocks throughout the building.
 “The guys in maintenance were practically doing back flips knowing they would have accurate clocks.
 They used to manually advance the clocks through the old Simplex master clock and then walk the entire building to double check for accuracy.
 Now, after the Daylight Saving Time change, we come in the next day and we can count on the fact that the clocks don’t skip a beat.
 Before the upgrade, we spent at least $10,000 on clock maintenance, labor and repair every year.
 Without even including the billing accuracy piece, our wireless clock system easily paid for itself within the first two years”, said Maintenance Manager, Terry Anding.

 The Director of Maintenance expects every clock to be accurate to 20 seconds of each other, so all the buildings providing patient care need synchronized time from clock to clock and building to building.
+American Time beat expectations and ensured the clocks were accurate within 1 second of each other.
 The powerful wireless time signal covers the Polinsky building next door to Miller-Dwan, so Anding and the Manager of Rehab work together to use one clock system for both buildings.

 “Once the word gets out about our accurate clocks, everyone needs synchronized time.
 The Polinsky building next door provides Physical Therapy and Operational Therapy so accurate time is extremely important to them, too.
 Since our signal works just fine over there, the Manager of Polinsky calls when she needs more clocks and I order them out of her operational budget.
 We do everything we possibly can to be fiscally responsible, accurate and efficient”, explains Anding.